pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/2-analyze-results.md

 Snapshots: 1460
 ```

 The 1460 snapshots correspond to one full year at 6-hourly resolution (8760 h ÷ 6 = 1460).
-The relatively high component counts — 65 generators, 40 links, 20 stores — come from the `add_extra_components` rule, which adds battery storage, hydrogen stores, and interconnects even in an electricity-only run.

 ---